 Companies that create truly innovative offerings, companies like Amazon with its platform, Apple with its iTunes, or Uber’s drive sharing services, create their own markets.
 It’s impossible to be late to a market your company has created.

 Even with less innovative offerings, often new technologies help to speed product development projects to market.
 Not only do new technologies spawn products and services but some of them enable fast time to market.

-With the approach described above, combining agile teams, managed by exception, along with the right governance, funding and process, companies can have both innovative products and fast time to market.
+With the approach described above, combining agile teams with the right governance, funding and process, companies can have both innovative products and fast time to market.

 One of the keys to having the best of both worlds is to have a prioritized list of only the most essential features.
 Narrowing the product definition to the essential few features favors NPD speed.